FailAcademy/learning/adp-vancouver/_slides/week-04/04-auth-client.md

 Now that you've added the `<ViewerContext.Consumer>` to your `Layout.js` file, write some code to check for the existence of `viewer`.
 If there is no `viewer` your router should only render the welcome page, and redirect all other routes to `/welcome`.

 If there is a `viewer`, render the complete set of routes for your app, but _not_ the `/welcome` route.
-(Users should only have access to the login screen when logged out).
+(Users should only have access to the login screen when logged-out).

 _Use the value of loading to conditionally render a loading component._